-Unless stated otherwise, the financial information in this Prospectus is derived from our Restated Financial Statements as at and for the three months period ended June 30, 2017 and for the Financial Years ended March 31, 2017, 2016, 2015, 2014 and 2013, prepared in accordance with the Companies Act and generally accepted accounting principles in India and restated in accordance with the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectuses (Revised 2016) issued by the ICAI, together with the schedules, notes and annexures thereto.
-Further, Special Purpose Interim Condensed Standalone Ind AS Financial Statements for the three months ended June 30, 2017 which have been prepared in accordance with the recognition and measurement principles of Ind AS have also been disclosed in this Prospectus.
+Unless stated otherwise, the financial information in this Draft Red Herring Prospectus is derived from our Restated Financial Statements as at and for the Financial Years ended March 31, 2017, 2016, 2015, 2014 and 2013, prepared in accordance with the Companies Act and generally accepted accounting principles in India and restated in accordance with the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectuses (Revised 2016) issued by the ICAI, together with the schedules, notes and annexures thereto.

-In this Prospectus, any discrepancies in any table between the total and the sums of the amounts listed are due to rounding off.
+In this Draft Red Herring Prospectus, any discrepancies in any table between the total and the sums of the amounts listed are due to rounding off.
 Alternatively, the sum or percentage change or certain numbers may not conform exactly to the total figure given.
-All figures in decimals have been rounded off to the second decimal and all percentage figures have been rounded off to one decimal place and accordingly, there may be consequential changes in this Prospectus.
+All figures in decimals have been rounded off to the second decimal and all percentage figures have been rounded off to one decimal place and accordingly, there may be consequential changes in this Draft Red Herring Prospectus.
 However, figures sourced from third party industry sources have been rounded off to other than two decimal points to conform to their respective sources.

 Our Company's financial year commences on April 1 of the preceding year and ends on March 31 of that year; accordingly, all references to a particular financial year, unless stated otherwise, are to the 12-month period ended on March 31 of that year.
-Reference in this Prospectus to the terms Fiscal or Fiscal Year or Financial Year or FY is to the 12 months ended on March 31 of such year, unless otherwise specified.
+Reference in this Draft Red Herring Prospectus to the terms Fiscal or Fiscal Year or Financial Year or FY is to the 12 months ended on March 31 of such year, unless otherwise specified.

-There are significant differences between Previous Indian GAAP, Ind AS, U.S. GAAP and IFRS.
+There are significant differences between Current Indian GAAP, U.S. GAAP and IFRS.
 Our Company does not provide reconciliation of its financial information to IFRS or U.S. GAAP.
-Our Company has not attempted to explain those differences or quantify their impact on the financial data included in this Prospectus and it is urged that you consult your own advisors regarding such differences and their impact on our financial data.
-Accordingly, the degree to which the financial information included in this Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, the Companies Act, the Previous Indian GAAP, Ind AS and the SEBI ICDR Regulations.
-Any reliance by persons not familiar with Indian accounting policies and practices on the financial disclosures presented in this Prospectus should accordingly be limited.
+Our Company has not attempted to explain those differences or quantify their impact on the financial data included in this Draft Red Herring Prospectus and it is urged that you consult your own advisors regarding such differences and their impact on our financial data.
+Accordingly, the degree to which the financial information included in this Draft Red Herring Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, the Companies Act, the Current Indian GAAP and the SEBI ICDR Regulations.
+Any reliance by persons not familiar with Indian accounting policies and practices on the financial disclosures presented in this Draft Red Herring Prospectus should accordingly be limited.

-Unless the context otherwise indicates, any percentage amounts, as set forth in the sections "Risk Factors", "Our Business", "Management's Discussion and Analysis of Financial Conditional and Results of Operations" on pages 18, 112 and 285, respectively, and elsewhere in this Prospectus have been calculated on the basis of our Restated Financial Statements of our Company unless otherwise stated.
+Unless the context otherwise indicates, any percentage amounts, as set forth in the sections "Risk Factors", "Our Business", "Management's Discussion and Analysis of Financial Conditional and Results of Operations" on pages 18, 105 and 237, respectively, and elsewhere in this Draft Red Herring Prospectus have been calculated on the basis of our Restated Financial Statements of our Company unless otherwise stated.